PMMA Pyrolysis Simulation -- from Micro- to Real-Scale: Data Availability

 \section{Data Availability}

-The experiment data is available from the MaCFP git repositories~\cite{macfp_matl_git, Leventon2022ParallelPanel} and the FDS validation suite~\cite{fdsValiGuide676}.
-The input for the inverse modelling, the results of the IMPs, the scripts used for data processing and the validation simulation results are provided in a Zenodo data repository~\cite{zenodo:ArticleDataset}.
+The experiment data is available from the MaCFP git repositories~\cite{macfp_matl_git, Leventon2022ParallelPanel}.
+The input for the inverse modelling, the results of the IMPs and the scripts used for data processing are provided in a (open access) Zenodo data repository~\cite{zenodo:ArticleDataset}.
 A video series on how the data processing and inverse modelling is setup and used is provided on YouTube~\cite{firesimandcoding_playlist}.